stiggio/stigg-helm-charts/README.md

 When you deploy the example app with the Stigg charts, the following resources will be created in your cluster:
 - **example-app**: A pod running your sample application (e.g., Python HTTP server).
-- **stigg-sidecar**: A sidecar container running alongside the app, handling entitlement checks and feature flags
+- **stigg-sidecar**: A sidecar container running alongside the app or as a standalone deployment, handling entitlement checks and feature flags
 - **stigg-persistent-cache**: A deployment running the persistent cache service
 - **Redis**: A pod running Redis, used by the persistent cache for fast local storage
 - **Kubernetes Services**: For exposing the app and Redis within the cluster